 Step 1: Create a SEVP Portal Account

-On your OPT start date, you will receive an email to the email address that is in your immigration record with a link to create your SEVP Portal account, and directions to create a password.
-The email will come from email@example.com You will need your SEVIS ID to create your account – you can find this number, which starts with N00…, on your I-20 in the top left.
+On your approved OPT start date, you will receive an email to the email address that is in your immigration record with a link to create your SEVP Portal account, and directions to create a password.
+The email will come from firstname.lastname@example.org You will need your SEVIS ID to create your account – you can find this number, which starts with N00…, on your I-20 in the top left corner.
 You will also need to enter the same email at which you received your account creation email, NOT an alternate email.

-This link will work for you, and will only work for 2 weeks.
-After that time, please contact IES at firstname.lastname@example.org to ask for the portal invitation to be resent.
+This link will work for you only, and will only work for 2 weeks.
+After that time, please contact IES at email@example.com to ask for the portal invitation to be resent.

 Please note that the password requirements are tough – a good strategy can be to use words or phrases and replace some letters with numbers or symbols.
 This is the hardest part – please be patient and be sure to record your password, so you don’t have to make it again!

 Step 2: Update you information on the SEVP Portal